cbasedlf/SinglePixelDataFusion4D/README.md

 Codes for the data fusion procedure explained in:

-"Giga-voxel multispectral fluorescence lifetimage imaging combining single-pixel detection and data fusion"
+"Giga-voxel multidimensional fluorescence imaging combining single-pixel detection and data fusion"

 F. SOLDEVILA, A. LENZ, A. GHEZZI, A. FARINA, C. D’ANDREA, AND E. TAJAHUERCE